victorhadyak/nginx-task/README.md

 This project provides a Kubernetes deployment for an Nginx forward proxy.

 - Installing Docker Step:
- Update the apt package index and install packages to allow apt to use a repository over HTTPS: sudo apt-get update sudo apt-get install \
+ Update the apt package index and install packages to allow apt to use a repository over HTTPS sudo apt-get update sudo apt-get install \
     ca-certificates \